RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 Old Python versions (for CPython, <3.5.3 and <2.7.13) require OpenSSL 1.0 while newer systems provide 1.1, and vice versa.
 Note that OpenSSL 1.0 is EOL and by now practically unusable on the Internet due to using obsolete standards.

-Install the right OpenSSL version and point the build to its location as per above if needed.
+Install the right OpenSSL version, and point the build to its location as per above if needed.

 E.g.: